yanbozyb/AE_CSAL/README.md

  QLC SSD will be used as capacity device (denoted as /dev/nvme0n1 in the following instructions) while Optane/SLC SSD (denoted as /dev/nvme1n1 in the following instructions) will be used as cache device.

 #### Preparing SPDK
-1. Get the source code:
+1. Get the source code
    ```bash
    $ git clone https://github.com/spdk/spdk
    $ cd spdk